5 Relatable Reasons Meghan Markle may have been lonely in London

 When Meghan Markle moved to the UK to become a duchess, her new life became completely different, unrecognizable from her childhood experiences.
 Suddenly, the only thing she likely still has in common with her childhood friends is her past.

-This is actually an extreme example of something that is very common for a lot of people.
+This might be an extreme example of something that is very common for a lot of people.

 You don't always lose touch with old friends because they have changed - it is because you have.